lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 Adjusted R-squared refines this measure by penalizing the inclusion of irrelevant predictors.
 Unlike R², which can increase simply by adding more predictors, Adjusted R² decreases if a predictor doesn’t add meaningful value, helping to prevent overestimation of the model’s power.
 Together, R² and Adjusted R-squared provide insight into the model's effectiveness at capturing variability, offering a comprehensive view of its predictive strength.

-#### Logistic Regression (CUSTOMER SATISFACTION)
+### LOGISTIC REGRESSION (CUSTOMER SATISFACTION ANALYSIS)

 ##### Dependent variable (y):
-Order Accuracy
+Order accuracy
 ##### Independent variables (X):
-delivery speed satisfaction
+Delivery speed satisfaction,
-overall delivery satisfaction
-food quality satisfaction
+overall delivery satisfaction, and food quality satisfaction

-##### Order Accuracy Data
+##### Customer Satisfaction Data
 <ss>

-##### Order_Accuracy Datasheet (Filled and Balanced)
+##### Customer Satisfaction Datasheet (Filled and Balanced)
--The image below shows the filled datasheet, missing values has been replaced in columns 1 to 3 (likely numerical) with their column means.
+The image below shows the filled datasheet, missing values has been replaced in columns 1 to 3 (likely numerical) with their column means.
 Also, the missing values of the target variable here has been filled  with the the column mode.
 Aditionally, this updated datasheet shows the balanced classes of the target variable.
 <ss>

+#### METHODOLOGY: Documented steps taken during analysis.

 ##### Part 1: Data Preprocessing
 Data preprocessing is the process of preparing raw data for analysis and modeling by transforming it into a clean, structured, and standardized format.